david6marsh/himach/cran-comments.md

-# Version 1.0.0 marks the stability of the package.

-It solves the recent 'quiet' option problem in devel-linux and M1mac (deadline 24 July), and corrects dependency on R for the pipe.
+# Version 1.0.1 is a very minor patch.

+It solves the NOTEs on Debian due to the improved CRAN checks.
+Also solves an issue with the devel version of dplyr.

 ## R CMD check results